THE LARGEST EXPLORATION PERMIT IN THE PERTH BASIN

-- Conventional (Waitsia type) Permian sands
+- Conventional (Waitsia/West Erregulla) Permian sands

 - Conventional Permo-Carboniferous tilted fault blocks

 North Perth Basin Work ProgrammeThe following work programme has been offered:

-- Comprehensive stratigraphic drilling to recover samples and test hydrocarbon presence
+Stratigraphic drilling to recover samples and test hydrocarbon presence

-- New 2D seismic acquisition and interpretation
+Seismic reprocessing as well as new 2D seismic acquisition and interpretation

-- At least one exploration/appraisal well
+At least one exploration/appraisal well

-- Evaluation studies and resource assessment
+Evaluation studies and resource assessment